micro-manager/micro-manager.github.io/_pages/Using_the_Micro-Manager_python_library.md

 ### First steps

-&lt;include notice icon="info" content="Next code snippets aims to be most generic.
-We use numpy and matplotlib "as is" from pure python interactive shell, but it's convenient to use IPython with nice autocompletion capabilities.😎"&gt;
+{% include notice icon="info" content="Next code snippets aims to be most generic.
+We use numpy and matplotlib **as is** from pure python interactive shell, but it's convenient to use IPython with nice autocompletion capabilities." %}

 Start python interactive session.
 Import \`MMCorePy\` and make sure everything is working properly.